viccon/sturdyc/README.md

 # Distributed storage

-I think it's important to read the previous sections before jumping here in order to understand all the heavy lifting `sturdyc` does when it comes to creating cache keys, tracking in-flight requests, refreshing records in the background to improve latency, and buffering/coalescing requests to minimize the number of round trips to underlying data sources.
-Because, as you’ll soon see, we’ll leverage these features when adding distributed storage to our cache as well.
+It's important to read the previous sections before jumping here in order to understand how `sturdyc` works when it comes to creating cache keys, tracking in-flight requests, refreshing records in the background, and buffering/coalescing requests to minimize the number of round trips we have to make to an underlying data source.
+As you'll soon see, we'll leverage all of these features when we're adding distributed storage.

-However, let's first try and understand when this functionality could be useful.
-I like to use this feature when I'm building an application that is able to achieve a high cache hit rate, while also being subject to large bursts of traffic.

-To provide a real life example example of this, I've used this  in production for a large streaming application.
-The content was fairly static; new movies, series, and episodes were only ingested a couple of times an hour.
-That meant that we could achieve a very high hit rate for our data sources.
+However, let's first understand when this functionality can be useful.
+This feature is particularly valuable when building applications that can achieve a high cache hit rate while also being subject to large bursts of requests.
+As an example, I've used this in production for a large streaming application.
+The content was fairly static - new movies, series, and episodes were only ingested a couple of times an hour.
+This meant that we could achieve a very high hit rate for our data sources.
 However, during the evenings, when a popular football match or TV show was about to start, our traffic could spike by a factor of 20 within less than a minute.

 To illustrate the problem further, let’s say the hit rate for our in-memory cache was 99.8%.
 Then, when we received that large burst of traffic, our